 - Command, Leadership and Management

-There are continuous learning opportunities throughout your career that include both professional and general military courses in New Zealand and overseas.
+There are continual learning opportunities throughout your career that include both professional and general military courses in New Zealand and overseas.

-As well as the courses listed above, at some stage during your career you will be required to complete a Flight Commanders Course.
-This course lasts two weeks at RNZAF Base Woodbourne and continues your training in command, leadership and management.
+As well as the intital courses, at some stage during your career you will be required to complete the Intermediate Command Courses.
+These courses last between one and two weeks at RNZAF Base Woodbourne, and is a continuation of your training in command, leadership and management.
 Once you progress further there are also courses through Command and Staff College to promote to a senior Officer.

 All RNZAF Intelligence Officers must complete the Intelligence Officers Course to qualify.